org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/README.md

 * **Understanding Risk** - Based on the {metæffekt} Universe it must be possible to identify and highlight risks induced by the terms and conditions of the covered licenses.
 * **Automated Documentation** - The models in the database must enable to generated automated notices for documentation.
+* **Continuous Improvement** - Enable concepts to detect imprecise matching, new matching candidates and to resolve matching issues.
+Based on the {metæffekt} Universe the scanner is able to detect the following issue types:
+  * *Incomplete Match* - There are licenses that only match in parts.
+  * *Indicated Exception* - An exception is matched without being in context of a license.
+  * *Licensing Option* - A license option (dual or multiple licensing statement) was identified, but not resolved.
+  * *Unspecific License* - An unspecific license (e.g. without a license version) was matched.
+  * *ScanCode Mismatch** - No license identified, while ScanCode matches a license with a score greater than 90.0.
+  * *Insufficient Segmentation* | There is more than one license detected in a segment; licenses may mix and not be resolved as individual licenses.

 ## Additional Concepts